Constraining the Cosmic Baryon Distribution with Fast Radio Burst Foreground Mapping: FRB Foreground Mapping on the AAT

 \section{FRB Foreground Mapping on the AAT}

 As part of an effort to actualize the technique of FRB foreground mapping introduced in this paper, we have recently commenced the FRB Line-of-sight Ionization Measurement From Lightcone AAOmega Mapping (FLIMFLAM) Survey.
-This is a nominally $\sim$40-night observational survey on the 2dF-AAOmega fiber spectrograph on the 3.9m Anglo-Australian Telescope (AAT) to map out the large-scale cosmic web in front of FRBs.
+This is a nominally $\sim$40-night observational survey on the 2dF-AAOmega fiber spectrograph on the 3.9m Anglo-Australian Telescope (AAT; \citealt{lewis:2002}, \citealt{sharp:2006}) to map out the large-scale cosmic web in front of FRBs.
 Due to the preliminary stage of our data collection and analysis, we simply give a brief introduction to the project in this section and defer a more detailed description to future papers.

-The nominal goal of FLIMFLAM is to spectroscopically map the foreground of $\nfrb \sim 30$ localized FRBs over the redshift range $0.1<z<0.5$ in order to achieve $\sim 10\%$ constraints on \figm{} as forecasted in the previous section.
+The nominal goal of FLIMFLAM is to spectroscopically map the foreground of $\nfrb \sim 30$ localized FRBs over the redshift range $0.1<z<0.5$ in order to achieve $\sim 15-20\%$ constraints on \figm{} as forecasted in the previous section.
 The lower redshift limit is because $z\lesssim 0.1$ foreground galaxies are typically covered by publicly-available redshift surveys like 2MASS, 6dF, and SDSS that cover large fractions of the extragalactic sky, while the upper limit of $z<0.5$ was deemed the highest practical redshift for which we can obtain reasonable samples of foreground galaxies within $\sim$ 2-3 nights of observing time per field.
-Given the location of the AAT in Siding Spring, Australia, it is well-situated to follow up localized Southern Hemisphere FRBs being discovered predominately by the CRAFT/ASKAP survey, with subsequent host galaxy follow-up being conducted by the F$^4$ collaboration\footnote{\url{https://sites.google.com/ucolick.org/f-4}}.
-We are in close collaboration with both teams which allows rapid access to FRB coordinates and redshifts as they are identified and localized, although we will also target FRBs from other sources that have publicly available localizations and redshifts.
+Given the location of the AAT in Siding Spring, Australia, it is well-situated to follow up the increasing numbers of localized Southern Hemisphere FRBs being discovered predominately by the Commensal Real-Time ASKAP Fast Transient \citep[CRAFT,][]{shannon:2018} survey located also in Australia, with subsequent host galaxy follow-up being conducted by the F$^4$ collaboration\footnote{\url{https://sites.google.com/ucolick.org/f-4}}. {This collaboration is, at the time of writing, the largest single source of localized FRBs.} We are in close collaboration with both CRAFT and F$^4$ teams which allows rapid access to FRB coordinates and redshifts as they are identified and localized, although we will also target FRBs from other sources that have publicly available localizations and redshifts.